MohamadYusuf/WebRx-Site/docs/selected-value-binding.md

 {% include sample-warning.html %}
 # The selectedValue-Binding

-The selectedValue binding links the value of the selected option of a *select* element, or the value of the checked element of a group of radio-buttons (*input type=radio*) with a view-model property.
+The selectedValue binding links the value of the selected option of a <code>select</code> element, or the value of the checked element of a group of radio-buttons (<code>input type=radio</code>) with a view-model property.

-It is a two-way binding, so if you set the view-model property, the associated element will be selected (when bound to a *select* element) or checked (when bound to a group of radio-buttons).
+It is a two-way binding, so if you set the view-model property, the associated element will be selected (when bound to a <code>select</code> element) or checked (when bound to a group of radio-buttons).
 If the user manually changes the selected option, the view-model property will be set to the selected option's value.
 Likewise, if the user manually checks an element of a radio-group, the view-model property will reflect the value of the checked radio-button.